 Which children will sit the multiplication check?

 The times tables test will be introduced in English schools only.
 It will be taken by children in Year 4, in the summer term (during a three-week period in June; schools will decide which day to administer the check).

 In June 2019 the multiplication check will be voluntary (schools will be able to decide whether to administer it or not).
 In June 2020 it will become compulsory for all English maintained schools, special schools and academies (including free schools).

 How will children be tested?

-This will be the first time that the Department for Education (DfE) has used computerised tests in primary schools.
+This will be the first time that the DfE has used computerised tests in primary schools.
 Calculators and wall displays that could provide children with answers will be removed from the room the MTC is taking place in.

 What if a child doesn't do well in the multiplication check?

-At the moment, we don’t know how many questions children will be asked, but it's likely to be 20 or 25, all on the multiplication tables up to 12x12.
-There will be no "pass mark" and no child will "fail" the test.
-Multiplication facts will be the only things tested (there will be no testing of children's knowledge of division facts or problem-solving in thecheck).
+There will be no "pass mark" (expected standard threshold) and no child will "fail" the test.
+Multiplication facts will be the only things tested (there will be no testing of children's knowledge of division facts or problem-solving in the check).